ua-datalab/QNLP/Project-Plan.md

 	  - - "status: Error **gives dtype mismatch on first fit (same for tensor ansatz too)**
 	    - - solutions: Should be an easy fix
        			- also  does that change if you expose val data during model creation?
-         - Classical2  (Spider parser, spider ansatz, pytorch model, pytorchtrainer)
+         - **Classical2**  (bobcat parser, spider ansatz, pytorch model, pytorchtrainer)
         		 - status:
       		 	- possible solution:
-	- - quantum
+           		- todos
+           			- run again and confirm
+           			- make sure it is ran over 65k training data
-	  - - + simulation ((IQPansatz+TKetmodel+Quantum Trainer+ bob cat parser)):
+	- - **quantum1-simulation**  (IQPansatz+TKetmodel+Quantum Trainer+ bob cat parser)):
        		- status: ran into memory issues needs 460 Million GB memory or something
          	- possible solutions/next step: **end of road**
-	    - + actual quantum computer (penny lane model, bob cat parser, iqp ansatz, pytorchtrainer):
+	    -  **quantum2-simulation-actual quantum computer** (penny lane model, bob cat parser, iqp ansatz, pytorchtrainer):
        			- no response for first fit for a few hours)
 	      + - - possible solution: does that change if you expose val data during model creation?
+           	- run it on cyverse.  ?
            - MNLI ?
            - MRPC ?
            - Food IT toy data